emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Frequently Asked Questions ==
 <h4>Do I need to edit html or javascript?</h4>

 There is no need to edit any line of code.
-The whole installation procedure of our plugin, will take place at your WordPress admin control panel.
-If you want a custom solution, you should create an E-MAILiT account.
-In that case you must combine the E-MAILiT admin control panel options with your WordPress admin control panel options.

 <h4>How do I eliminate/remove the plugin from certain page(s) or post(s)?</h4>